-Simon works on the features desk.
+Simon leads on the features desk co-ordinating and writing the Insight section.
 He rejoined the magazine in 2014 having previously worked for Property Week from 2000 to 2004.

 The Royal Institution of Chartered Surveyors (RICS) has succumbed to industry pressure and is ‘revisiting’ the need to hold an independent review of its corporate governance processes

 Bywater Properties is offering free office space at its McLellan Works development in Glasgow and its Northstar scheme in Manchester, in the first quarter of 2021.

 New data from Savills shows I&L space under construction for 2020-21 is down almost 50% on last year.

 Almost every part of the property industry has been detrimentally affected by the Covid-19 pandemic.
 Food and beverage operators have spent more days closed this year than open, retailers have shuttered stores after going under or entering into CVAs and administration and offices have lain empty during the biggest WFH ...

 Mount Anvil’s managing director talks to Property Week about its Verdean scheme in west London, its partnership with housing association Catalyst and how well-placed it is to weather the recession.

 Many thought talk of the death of the office was exaggerated, but that was before the new WFH directive.

 Earlier this summer, Property Week in association with Freeths hosted a virtual roundtable to discuss the findings of the fourth annual Power of Proptech survey and look at the impact the Covid-19 pandemic has had on the digital transformation of the property industry.